vuelto-org/license/README.md

 - Standard license [file](LICENSE)

 ## Usage
 Feel free to use this in any project you want.
 This is an open license.
-It was originally made for Vuelto to use.
+It was originally made for Vuelto to use, but feel free to use it yourself.